realJeremySun/first-web-game-lb4/blog/2019-06-12-building-an-online-game-with-loopback-4-pt5.md

 node                10-slim             a41b78200d6f        6 days ago           148MB
 ```

-Our image is ready to run.
+Now, our image is ready to run.

 ```
 npm run docker:run